wp-plugins/advertising-manager/readme.txt

 2. From a template, enter <?php advman_ad() ?> for the default ad, or <?php advman_ad('name') ?> where 'name' is the name of the ad you want to display.
 3. Other legacy methods of calling an ad include:  <?php adsensem_ad() ?> or <?php adsensem_ad('name') ?> for backwards compatibility with Adsense Manager; and <!--adsense#name--> for backwards compatibility with Adsense Deluxe.

+More detailed instuctions can be found in the documentation:  [Concepts - Placing ads on your blog](http://code.openx.org/wiki/advertising-manager/Placing_ads_on_your_blog)

 = Can Advertising Manager work in my language? =
 Yes.
 Advertising Manager is Localised.
 If your blog is in another language, and Advertising Manager shows in English, then it is most likely that a translation has not been done.